AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

   ``gnatcov coverage -Proot ...``

-You can perform coverage analysis for the Subsystem A project only (:ref:`fig-Proot-ss_a`).

 .. _fig-Proot-ss_a:
 .. figure:: Proot-ss_a.*
   :align: center

   ``gnatcov coverage -Proot --projects=subsystem_a ...``

-If both the root project and some other project are of interest, the root project must be listed explicitly (:ref:`fig-Proot-root-ss_a`).

 .. _fig-Proot-root-ss_a:
 .. figure:: Proot-root-ss_a.*